kieselsteini/cgo/README.md

 Feel free to use this small gopher client.
 I hope you'll find it as useful as I do.
-Send me comments or patches it you like.
+Send me comments or patches if you like.
 I would appreciate it.